November 25, 2025

 Replacing P,Q,R with Q,R,P and R,P,Q shows all medians of a triange meet at the centroid.

-If P_0\cdots P_k = tQ_0\cdots Q_k for some t\in\mathbf{R} we write P_0\cdots P_k/Q_0\cdots Q_k = t.
+If P_0\cdots P_k = tQ_0\cdots Q_k for some non-zero t\in\mathbf{R} then write P_0\cdots P_k/Q_0\cdots Q_k = t and say the products are congruent.

 The points P_0,\ldots,P_k are independent if P_0\cdots P_k\not=0.

 Lemma.
-If P_0,\ldots,P_k are independent and \sum_j a_j P_j = \sum_j b_j P_j, a_j,b_j\in\mathbf{R}, then a_i = b_i for 0\le i\le k.
+If P_0,\ldots,P_k are independent and \sum_j a_j P_j = 0 for some a_j\in\mathbf{R} then a_i = 0 for 0\le i\le k.

 Proof.
-Multiply both sides by the product of P_j for 0\le j\le k except for j = i.
-This results in a_i P_0\cdots P_k = b_i P_0\cdots P_k for 0\le i\le k using PP = 0 for all P\in\mathcal{G}(E).
-The result follows from P_0\cdots P_k/P_0\cdots P_k = 1.
+Multiply both sides by the product of \Pi_{j\not=i} P_j.
+This results in \pm a_i P_0\cdots P_k = 0 so a_i = 0 for all 0\le i\le k.

 If P_0\cdots P_k=0 we say P_0,\ldots,P_k are dependent.

 Lemma.
-If P_0,\ldots,P_k are dependent then there exits i and a_j\in\mathbf{R}, j\not=i, with P_i = \sum_{j\not=i} a_jP_j.
+If P_0,\ldots,P_k are dependent then there exists i and a_j\in\mathbf{R}, j\not=i, with P_i = \sum_{j\not=i} a_jP_j.

 Exercise.
 Show if P_0\cdots P_nR = 0 and P_0\cdots P_n\not=0 then R = \sum_0^n (P_0\cdots R\cdots P_n/P_0\cdots P_n)P_i where P_i is replaced by R in the coefficents of the sum.